- 07/08/2022 -

 Full Spectrum and THC Inclusion

 It’s important to note, particularly when it comes to Full Spectrum CBD, that some people appear to be more sensitive to THC than others.
 Although typically the amount of THC within a Full Spectrum product is low, it’s not uncommon to hear people still reporting adverse THC side effects, such as anxiety and paranoia.
-This is particularly important when it comes to some of THC’s other potential side effects, as discussed earlier in regards to schizophrenia.
+Like we mentioned earlier, Canada has released information about the potential risks of cannabis, more specifically referring to THC use.
+Basically, if you’re taking Full Spectrum CBD, you might be at greater risk of experiencing some of the more negative effects of THC, but this isn’t necessarily always the case.

-There is some research that suggests CBD may be able to counteract some of the adverse effects of THC.
+There’s also some research that suggests CBD may be able to counteract some of the adverse effects of THC.
 Another review, however, points out that research is still limited, and understanding the interaction between CBD and THC requires a lot more study, especially when it comes to potential health effects.

 Liver Concerns